The practice of Nichiren Buddhism comprises three essential aspects of faith, practice and study.

 SGI members often speak about the positive impact that chanting Nam-myoho-renge-kyo has on their lives.
 This is hard to comprehend and is something that can only be experienced on an individual basis.
 Often people trying the practice are encouraged to try chanting even a small amount regularly for a while, in order to see the effect it has.

-The 13th-century priest Nichiren established the practice of chanting Nam-myoho-renge-kyo.
+The 13th-century sage Nichiren established the practice of chanting Nam-myoho-renge-kyo.
 He concluded that the Lotus Sutra contains the full truth of Buddhism: that everyone without exception has the potential to attain Buddhahood.
 The title of the Lotus Sutra in its Japanese translation is Myoho-renge-kyo.
 By chanting “Nam,” or devotion to the essential message of the Lotus Sutra, we activate the state of Buddhahood in our lives.
 Rather than being a prayer to an external being, chanting Nam-myoho-renge-kyo is an expression of the determination of the human spirit, seeking to come into rhythm with the reality of the universe.
 Through continuing in this practice of determined intention we bring forth our highest potential from within our lives.

 The practice of Buddhism focuses not just on benefiting and developing oneself, but on the needs of others as well.
 Through exchange, dialogue and contact, people at any stage of their practice can learn more than they can by practicing in isolation.
 Newcomers are always encouraged to raise questions.
 Buddhist practice is not easy, requiring self-discipline, and seeing one’s own life clearly can be tough–this is why support from others is important as people strive to bring out their highest potential.